Frequently Asked Questions

 A. You can have as many guests as you'd like at the party.
 What you need to consider is how many guests I can make balloons for or face paint in the time allowed.
-I can paint 18-20 guests in an hour, and can twist approximately 30 simple balloon designs in an hour or 20 fancier designs in an hour.
+I can paint eighteen-twenty guests in an hour, and can twist approximately thirty simple balloon designs or twenty fancier balloons in an hour.
 There is no limit to the amount of guests that can watch the show.

 Q. How long is your magic show?

-A. My magic show is 30 minutes long which is perfect when I am also face painting or doing balloons.
-I can extend the show to 45 minutes as needed.
+A. My magic show is thirty minutes long which is perfect when I am also face painting or doing balloons.
+I can extend the show to forty-five minutes as needed.

 Q. What ages will enjoy your magic show?

 A. My show is designed for four to nine-year olds, but I have had three and a half- year-olds sit actively engaged in the show ( it depends on the child).
 Some older kids will enjoy it; again, it depends on the child.
 It is very interactive- I have the children do most of the magic.
 I will always ask the birthday child if they would like to come up and participate but am very sensitive to their response.
 I never push a child into doing it and quickly move on to another volunteer if I see that the birthday child does not want to be in the spotlight.
 Adults love the show, and love watching the kids enjoy it.

 Q. My party starts at 2:00.
 What time should I have you arrive?

 A. If your party is two hours, I suggest booking me at the start time since my parties start at one and a half hours in length .This gives you time after I am finished for cake, presents, piñata, etc. If your party is longer than two hours, I suggest you have me arrive thirty minutes (or later) after your party start time.
 This allows time for your guests to arrive, say hello, eat, and settle in a bit.